 Innovation and Creativity

 - I’ve always encouraged the people around me to share their most creative and innovative ideas.
 I make sure to make it clear that I feel there are no bad ideas, which means that innovative ideas and thoughts can be brought into brainstorming issues to find solutions to problems that might otherwise go undiscovered.

-- It can be hard for me to branch out beyond the design elements that I’m familiar and comfortable with.
+- It can be hard for me to branch out beyond the design elements that I’m familiar with and comfortable with.
 This is especially true when working with challenging clients.
 I’d like to improve on this by having peers look over my work before it’s sent to a client.
 This can ensure I’m challenging myself in terms of creativity.

 Collaboration and Teamwork

 - Much of my best work is collaborative because hearing the ideas of my team members makes me energized.
 I do well when working with others, and cross-functional working brings out the best outcomes for me.
 I like to see how different departments can enable and support each other in ways that can improve our services and products for clients.

 - Sharing tasks with coworkers is challenging for me, especially when working with new employees.
 Delegating tasks doesn’t come easy for me, which has led to me taking on too much work in the past.
 As I move forward, I want to be more involved in onboarding new employees.
 Helping them with training on our tools will allow me to ensure they understand the processes.

 Accomplishments and Achievements

 - I’ve consistently succeeded in building partnerships with brands like companies X, Y, and Z, all of which have a large overlap in target markets.
 When I worked with company Y on project A, I was able to expand our typical brand reach and awareness using marketing efforts in a previously untapped market.